alan-nascimento/node-api-boilerplate/README.md

-# node-api-boilerplate
+# Node REST API Starter

-Boilerplate for Node REST API using TypeScript, Express and Docker
+Boilerplate for Node REST API using TypeScript, Express and Docker.